pyscaffold/pyscaffold/docs/faq.rst

     them a sample of the ``__init__.py`` file for the umbrella folder working as namespace.

-My namespaced package and/or other packages that use the same namespace broke after updating to PyScaffold 4.
-How can I fix this?
+How can I fix problems with my namespace package after an upgrade to PyScaffold 4?
     That is likely to be happening because PyScaffold 4 removed support for `pkg_resources`_ namespaces in favour of `PEP 420`_.
 Unfortunately these two methodologies for creating namespaces are not compatible, as documented in